bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

 # Level 2 - Domain-Level (Solution) Architecture and Patterns
 [Return to home](README.md)

-This section describes Domain-level instantiations of the enterprise-level reference architecture. i.e. solutions (See [Enterprise Data Platform Reference Architecture](level_1.md#enterprise-data-platform-reference-architecture))
+This section shows how the [Enterprise Data Platform Reference Architecture](level_1.md#enterprise-data-platform-reference-architecture), [Standards and Conventions](naming_standards_and_conventions.md) are are applied within individual [domains](level_1.md#domain) to create solutions.

 <br>
 ## Why It Matters

-At the domain level, applying solution architecture patterns and standards ensures consistency, interoperability, and compliance, enabling faster delivery, reducing rework, and ensuring each solution strengthens the enterprise “town plan.”
+Using common patterns and standards at the domain level keeps solutions consistent and compatible.
+This speeds up delivery, avoids rework, and ensures every solution contributes to and strengthens the overall enterprise “town plan.”

 <br>
 <br>